13 Must-Have Law Firm Website Content Elements for 2025

 Image Source: Thunderhead Marketing

-Attorney profiles rank as the second most visited pages on law firm websites, right after the homepage.
-These pages convert website visitors into clients at the highest rates among those looking for legal services.
+Attorney profile pages are the second most visited pages on law firm websites, right after the homepage, and they convert visitors into clients at the highest rates.

 Image